 - Check “doneness” with about 5 minutes to bake by inserting a toothpick in the center.
 If it comes out clean it’s done and can be removed, but if there is wet batter on the toothpick add 5 to 7 minutes to the baking time.
 Repeat this step until the toothpick comes out clean.

 - To create the “marble” effect on the cake you can simply layer the batter in the bundt cake pan or use a knife to very gently swirl the layers together and create a thicker marble look.
 Just be careful to not over-swirl the batters together.

 - If adding the vanilla glaze wait until the cake has cooled completely before drizzling it on top.

 I’ve always loved bundt cakes for their versatility to be not only a cake, but one that can be served on multiple occasions such as breakfast or brunch, or even during afternoon tea.
-This lemon ginger bundt cake has always been one of my favorites and when St. Patrick’s Day rolls around making this chocolate Guinness cake is certainly lucky.
+When St. Patrick’s Day rolls around making this chocolate Guinness cake is certainly lucky.

 MARBLE BUNDT CAKE

 - 6 large Eggs

 - 1 tablespoon Red Food Coloring